MrMDavidson/mrmdavidson.github.io/_posts/2015-09-12-the-curse-of-the-evergreen-web.md

 Until Chrome 47 lands, then, if you want to skip through audio files on the web you have a few options; you can try using AAC files instead, you can use Chrome 44, or you can use another browser.

 Note: If you a developer affected by this and you manage to find a work around please let me know!

+**UPDATE 2015-09-16**: The Chrome team is now aiming to get this out in time for [Chrome 46](https://code.google.com/p/chromium/issues/detail?id=530043#c15).
+I still have no exact idea of the timeline of when that will be.
+But it's better news than having to wait for 47.